gruvw/pireplay/README.md

 # PiReplay

-Capture and instantly replay the last moments by using a web application controlling a [Raspberry Pi](https://www.raspberrypi.com) with a camera.
+Capture and instantly replay the last moments from your phone/computer.

+You can capture replays from the web application `pireplay.local` controlling a [Raspberry Pi](https://www.raspberrypi.com) with a camera.

 Take a look at the project's [roadmap](docs/roadmap.md) to see upcoming features (and all the work accomplished).

 **Note** - Check out the `pireplay` [Python](https://www.python.org) package (CLI) on PyPI: <https://pypi.org/project/pireplay> (managed using [Poetry](https://python-poetry.org/)).

+## User Guide

+1. Make sure you stand close to a running PiReplay device.
+2. Using your phone/computer, connect to the PiReplay Wi-Fi network, usually named `PiReplay-XXXX`.
+3. Using a web browser, navigate to the following URL `http://pireplay.local` or `http://10.42.0.1` (you might need to accept security warning).
+4. Congratulations, you can now use the Web interface to capture, watch and download live replays!

 ## Project Structure